martin-podlubny/electron/docs/api/native-image.md

 Returns `boolean` - Whether the image is a macOS [template image][template-image].

-#### `image.setPseudoTemplateImagePreservingColor(option)` _macOS_
+#### `image.setTemplateWithColorImage(option)` _macOS_

 * `option` boolean

-Marks the image as a pseudo-template image that preserves colors.
+Marks the image as a template image that preserves colors.
 Unlike the standard template image approach which converts the entire image to black+alpha, this method decomposes the image into:

 * **Colored parts** (pixels with luminance ≥ 2%) - preserved with their original colors
 * **Pure black parts** (pixels with luminance < 2%) - rendered as a template image, automatically adapting to light/dark mode (black in light mode, white in dark mode)